Terry Wogan: Early career

 Wogan conducted interviews and presented documentary features during his first two years at Raidió Teilifís Éireann (RTÉ), before moving to the light entertainment department as a disc jockey and host of TV quiz and variety shows such as Jackpot, a top-rated quiz show on RTÉ in the 1960s.
 When the show was dropped by RTÉ TV in 1967, he approached the BBC for extra work.
-David Attenborough rebuffed his job application to be a BBC presenter; in 2016, after Wogan's death, he expressed the view that "to have had two Irishmen presenting on BBC Two would have looked ridiculous".
+David Attenborough rebuffed his job application to be a BBC presenter; in 2016, after Wogan's death, Attenborough expressed the view that "to have had two Irishmen presenting on BBC2 would have looked ridiculous".
+The channel already had an Irish announcer.
 Wogan began working for BBC Radio, initially 'down the line' from Dublin, first broadcasting on the BBC Light Programme on 27 September 1966.
-He presented the Tuesday edition of Late Night Extra for two years on BBC Radio 2, commuting weekly from Dublin to London.
-After being a stand-in presenter on Jimmy Young's mid-morning show whilst Young took a holiday throughout July 1969, Wogan was offered a weekday afternoon slot which began on 29 September that year.
+His earliest BBC radio show surviving in the BBC Archives is from 24 December 1966, when he presented Songs for Christmas on the BBC Light Programme.
+He presented the Tuesday edition of Late Night Extra for two years on BBC Radio 1 and BBC Radio 2, commuting weekly from Dublin to London.
+After being a stand-in presenter on Jimmy Young's mid-morning show while Young took a holiday throughout July 1969, Wogan was offered a weekday afternoon slot which began on 29 September that year, initially on BBC Radio 1, but from early 1970, was also simultaneously broadcast on BBC Radio 2.

-In April 1972 he took over the breakfast show on BBC Radio 2, swapping places with John Dunn, who went onto the afternoon show.
+In April 1972 he took over the breakfast show on BBC Radio 2, swapping places with John Dunn, who moved to the afternoon show.
 Wogan achieved record estimated audiences of up to 7.9 million.
+His first chat show, Wogan's World, was broadcast on BBC Radio 4 from 6 June 1974 to 21 September 1975.
 His seemingly ubiquitous presence across the media meant that he frequently became the butt of jokes by comedians of the time, among them The Goodies and The Barron Knights.
 He released a parody vocal version of the song "The Floral Dance" in 1978, by popular request from listeners who enjoyed hearing him sing over the instrumental hit by the Brighouse and Rastrick Brass Band.
 His version reached number 21 in the UK Singles Chart.

 In December 1984, Wogan left his breakfast show to pursue a full-time career in television and was replaced by Ken Bruce.
-His first chat show, Wogan's World, was broadcast on BBC Radio 4 from 6 June 1974 to 21 September 1975.